- Monday8:00 AM to 5:00 PM

 Dr. McLeod’s clinical and research interests include dry eye disease, keratoconus, and irregular corneas, specialty contact lenses, and myopia control with orthokeratology.
 He has presented at several local, national, and international optometric meetings.

-He is a fellow of the American Academy of Optometry, the British Contact Lens Association, and a diplomate of the American Board of Optometry.
+He is a fellow of the American Academy of Optometry, and the British Contact Lens Association.
 He is also a member of the NECO Alumni Association, American Optometric Association, and the Massachusetts Society of Optometrists.